 For Example, on the Gmail page, I tried to insert a standard checkpoint on one of the images from the Active screen and this is what gets displayed: (click to enlarge image)

 I will not make any changes in the dialog, you can if you wish to and click OK.

 This is how the inserted checkpoint is going to be: (click to enlarge image)

 Browser("Gmail: Email from Google").Page("Gmail: Email from Google").Image("nosign-r42").Check CheckPoint("nosign-r42")

 That is all for today!
-We will continue with the other checkpoints in further session.
+We will continue with the other checkpoints in a further sessions.
 Please feel free to post your questions.